TheodosiouTh/server-example/README.md

     REPOSITORY       TAG       IMAGE ID       CREATED         SIZE
     server-example   latest      ...
 1 minute ago   323MB
    ```
-   If you do not see the seccond line go back to step 3.
+   If you do not see the second line go back to step 3.
-   Make sure that you type the command correclty, or even better copy it and paste it in your terminal.
+   Make sure that you type the command correctly, or even better copy it and paste it into your terminal.
 5. Run the docker image
    We need to run the image while making sure to bound a port so that we can access our services
    ```console